Frequently Asked Questions About Hypnosis

 There are different theories as to how long it takes for the brain to rewire.
 I suggest to clients that they continue listening to the audio past the initial 21-day period to continue strengthening that new neural pathway.

-It’s important to talk so we both can gauge whether we feel a rapport and could work together.
-This is one of the important factors for hypnotherapy to work.
+It’s important we talk so we can gauge whether we feel a rapport and could work together.
+This is one of the two most significant factors for hypnotherapy to work well.
 The other is that you must be committed to making changes.